-DEADLINE FOR ENTRY: Saturday, July 23rd.
+DEADLINE FOR ENTRY: Saturday, July 25th.
 Any late entries will be charged an additional \$5.

-LIMITS: I am still limiting the number of entries to 30 at this time.
-Please be sure to get your entries in as early as you are able to.
+LIMITS: Entries are limited to 28 spots.
+Please be sure to get your entries in as early as you are able to!
+We nearly sold out in 2019!